roydegeest/rakwireless-docs/docs/en-us/quick-start/rak4200/connecting-to-ttn/ttn-otaa.md

   caption="Device Overview Parameters"
 />

-::: tip Note:
+::: tip 📝 NOTE
-:pencil: As an example, let’s join in OTAA mode, EU868 frequency and the default LoRa® class is Class A.
+As an example, let’s join in OTAA mode, EU868 frequency and the default LoRa® class is Class A.
 :::

 1. Set the LoRa® join mode to **OTAA** as follows: